W. Llewelyn Williams: Journalism and the law

 In 1895 he became a sub-editor on the London Star.
 By this time he had put his name forward for several Parliamentary seats.
 In January 1895 he participated in a number of public meetings while seeking to succeed William Williams as member for Swansea District.
 Speaking at Penuel Chapel, Loughor, he concentrated on Home Rule and disestablishment.
 He was also mentioned as a possible candidate for Cardiganshire in 1895, when he lost out to Matthew Lewis Vaughan Davies.

 From journalism, Williams turned to the law, being called to the Bar from Lincoln's Inn in 1897.
 He took silk in 1912 and led the South Wales Circuit.
 He was Recorder of Swansea 1912–1915 and Recorder of Cardiff 1915–1922.

 In 1899. he joined Lloyd George on a tour of Canada.

 Additionally, he was heavily involved in the struggle to secure the Disestablishment of the Church in Wales, and it was on nationalistic grounds rather than on the ground of religious liberationism that he supported the disestablishment and disendowment of the Established Church in Wales.
 In 1919 he was one of a diminishing number of hard-line supporters of disestablishment who opposed the partial re-endowment of the Church in Wales which was effected by the Welsh Church (Temporalities) Act 1919.

 By 1903, however, Williams had come to the view that a Land Court would merely perpetuate the dependent status of Welsh farmers as tenants of landed estates.
 He was therefore instrumental in engineering a shift in Welsh Liberal policy towards favouring the right of tenants to purchase their holdings.

 In 1905, Williams made public criticisms of the University of Wales, claiming that it was an elitist body paying too little attention to the needs of Wales.

+Political career

 MP for Carmarthen Boroughs

 A renewed opportunity for election to the House of Commons arose in 1905 as a result of dissatisfaction in the Carmarthen Boroughs constituency with the sitting member, Alfred Davies.
 Williams emerged as a candidate favoured by the more radical faction and by May 1905 nonconformist ministers in Llanelli were proposing a plebiscite between the two rival candidates over who should contest the seat.